Truck Accidents Caused by Mechanical Defects

 If you or someone you love was injured in an accident with an 18 wheeler or some other type of large commercial vehicle, get in touch with a Houston truck accident lawyer at Stern Law Group.
 Accidents between trucks and passenger vehicles can often be devastating due to the sheer size difference.
 Drivers of commercial vehicles have a big responsibility to ensure safe operation of their truck.
 When they don't adhere to the rules and procedures, innocent victims can be injured.

-To discuss your case with Stern Law Group, call today and you will receive a free case evaluation with one of our Houston personal injury attorneys.
+To discuss your case with Stern Law Group, call today and you will receive a free case evaluation with one of our experienced legal team.